Pete Johnson (politician): Early activities and state auditor tenure

 Johnson was initially a member of the Democratic Party.
-He twice ran to represent Mississippi's 2nd congressional district in the U.S. House of Representatives in 1982 and 1986, in both instances losing in the Democratic primaries to Robert G. Clark, Jr. and Mike Espy, respectively.
+He twice ran to represent Mississippi's 2nd congressional district in the U.S. House of Representatives, in 1982 and 1986, in both instances losing in the Democratic primaries to Robert G. Clark Jr. and Mike Espy, respectively.
 In 1984, Governor William Allain appointed him Chair of the Mississippi Marketing Council.
 On May 28, 1987, he declared his candidacy for the office of State Auditor.
 He secured the Democratic nomination after defeating Al Gary in a primary runoff in late August and defeated Republican city councilman Danny Ware in the November general election.

 Incumbent auditor Ray Mabus was elected Governor the same election.
+During his tenure, Mabus had collaborated with the Federal Bureau of Investigation on a corruption investigation into Mississippi county governments—known as Operation Pretense—and pushed for various reforms to reduce official malfeasance.
 Before taking office, Johnson appointed a Committee on Reform of County Government.
 He assumed the auditor's office on January 7, 1988.
 Early on in his tenure, he continued the anti-corruption efforts of his predecessor, warning county boards of supervisors about misuse of resources and threatening to claw back misspent funds, though by early May he had announced that he would wait for outstanding legal issues surrounding purchasing standards to be settled before seeking more claw backs.

-His reform committee compiled a report suggesting structural issues with the beat system of county government and advising counties to transition to a unit form of government.
+Johnson's reform committee compiled a report suggesting structural issues with the beat system of county government and advising counties to transition to a unit form of government.
 While Mabus pushed for state unit legislation which would mandate that county road construction would be considered in a unified, professional manner, Johnson appealed to the county supervisors to voluntarily commit to centralized management of road construction.
 The two men entered a dispute when Johnson released a report predicting that switching to unit forms of government would be expensive for counties; Mabus accused him of inflating the projections.
 A referendum was held in November 1988 which led to several counties voting to switch to unit systems.
 The auditor's office was tasked with overseeing the transition and Johnson threatened to cut off funds from Tallahatchie County to ensure its supervisors' compliance.